strobelight/gitea/README.md

 ```

 ## Jenkins
+For integration with gitea:

+- Install jenkins gitea plugin
+- Configure access to gitea (manage -> configure, scroll to gitea server section)
+- Configure gitea repo webhook to jenkins

+### Jenkins config
 For Jenkins, install the gitea plugin, then you can configure it by scrolling to the **Gitea Servers** section.
 If running Jenkins and Gitea from containers, ensure both on the same network.

+### Gitea webhook config
-The webhook to Jenkins using gitea is `http://jenkins:8080/gitea-webhook/` (if using jenkins in a container on the same network with hostname jenkins).
+The webhook to Jenkins using gitea is similar to `http://jenkins:8080/gitea-webhook/` (if using jenkins in a container on the same network with hostname jenkins).

+### Troubleshooting

+- ensure correct credential being used for access
+- ensure correct urls being used
+- webhook issues may need advanced gitea server setup on Jenkins

 ## starting over
 Some steps if you just want to start from a clean slate. _WARNING!
 This will destroy user accounts and stored repos!._